 - View two apps side-by-side: If you see all your open windows on the screen (Overview mode), drag an app to the left or right to open split screen mode.

 - Close windows: If you see all your open windows on the screen (Overview mode), swipe up or down to close windows.
-You can also, long-press on the icon in the shelf and select Close.

 Useful tablet shortcuts